Permit for Church Services in a Home

 Like so many other community development questions, the answer is: it depends.

 First, does your community have a zoning ordinance (law) in effect?
 If not, you're probably out of luck.
-In that case you'll have to talk with your neighbor and ask them to be considerate about leaving you a designated parking space, and also addressing any other problems you're having because of the church service.
+In that case you'll have to talk with your neighbor and ask them to be considerate about leaving you a designated parking space, and also address in the same conversation any other problems you're having because of the church service.

 Be aware that just because someone is having a home Bible study or other spiritual discussion, complete with singing, the law may not consider that a church.